gromacs/gromacs/docs/user-guide/environment-variables.rst

 ``GMX_DISABLE_GPU_TIMING``
         timing of asynchronously executed GPU operations can have a non-negligible overhead with short step times.
 Disabling timing can improve performance in these cases.
+        Timings are disabled by default with CUDA and SYCL.

 ``GMX_DISABLE_GPU_DETECTION``
         when set, disables GPU detection even if :ref:`gmx mdrun` was compiled